 Alexandra David Neel was a French-born scholar of Tibetan Buddhism who in 1923, at the age of 55, became the first white woman to enter the forbidden city of Lhasa.
 She made her long journey on foot, disguised as a beggar-pilgrim and accompanied by her adopted son, a Tibetan lama.
 Some sixty years later, a middle-aged compatriot and admirer of Neel made two journeys to Tibet, traveling the roads her role model had taken.
 This is her account of the second trip, which she told as she crocheted a shawl for me.

-Nichole’s travel in Xinjiang are available here.
+Nichole’s travel in Xinjiang is available here.
 (Link)

 I had been deposited in a town where I didn’t want to be by a truck driver who didn’t want to take me any further after someone had told him about the danger of having an accident if you have a foreign passenger.
 But I learned in China not to worry, just to trust.
 I found a hotel, and I went out every day looking for a lift.
 I heard of a truck leaving the following day for Markham, a town 100 km away on the Tibetan side.